wilkos-dans/notify-documentation/webroot/content/patterns/announcement/endorsement_successful_in_reply_to/_index.md

 ---
-title: "Announcement of review, linked to repository resource"
+title: "Announcement of journal endorsement, in reply to an offer"
 date: "2021-03-08"
 description: ""
 layout: pattern_example
+tags:
 ---

 <div class="row">